 - Quinoa: You can use either white or red quinoa for this dish.
 Some types take longer to cook through than others, so follow any directions on the bag regarding cooking times.

 - Chickpeas: You can substitute kidney beans instead or use a combination of chickpeas and kidney beans.
+Throw in these spiced chickpeas for more flavor!

 - Sweet Potatoes: Sweet potatoes are most fitting in this dish but if you absolutely need to substitute another potato you can use Russett or Yukon Gold potatoes.
 Be aware that the roasting time may differ.